dotnet/aspire-samples/samples/ClientAppsIntegration/README.md

 Using Visual Studio, open the solution file `ClientAppsIntegration.sln` and launch/debug the `ClientAppsIntegration.AppHost` project.

-In the launched WinForms app, click on "Load Weather" button to have the app call the backend weather API and populate the grid with the results.
+In the launched WinForms and WPF app, click on "Load Weather" button to have the app call the backend weather API and populate the grid with the results.
 To explore the error condition behavior, check the "Force Error" checkbox and click on the "Load Weather" button again.

-In the Aspire dashboard, use the logs, traces, and metrics pages to see telemtry emitted from the client app.
+In the Aspire dashboard, use the logs, traces, and metrics pages to see telemtry emitted from the client apps.